godotengine/godot-docs/getting_started/first_3d_game/index.rst

 download them here: `Squash the Creeps assets
 <https://github.com/GDQuest/godot-3d-dodge-the-creeps/releases/tag/1.0.0>`__.

-We will first work on a basic prototype for the player’s movement.
-We will then add the monsters that we’ll spawn randomly around the screen.
-After that, we’ll implement the jump and squashing mechanic before refining the game with some nice animation.
-We’ll wrap up with the score and the retry screen.
+We will first work on a basic prototype for the player's movement.
+We will then add the monsters that we'll spawn randomly around the screen.
+After that, we'll implement the jump and squashing mechanic before refining the game with some nice animation.
+We'll wrap up with the score and the retry screen.

 Contents
 --------